nebularthm/WatchOSProjectSummer2020/README.md

 7. From here, implement standard table methods that will enable you to support swipe actions, tapping on cells, searching and filtering the database
 8. With that done, that concludes what you need for the tableviewcontroller.
 To configure a data model/database for this tableviewcontroller, create a Swift class that extends NSObject where this class contains the following properties at minimum - Speed, Latitude, Longitude, Date, Title.
 These properties are necessary for sheduling notificaitons for events
 9. With the database/model created, create 2 view controllers that will support adding and editing events/locations, and have the original TableViewController segue to these view controllers.
 This part is open ended in its implementation.
 For examples- See AddLocationController and EditLocationController in the Handled iOS Group
-10. Now implement notification scheduling for these events in the main talbe view controller.
+10. Now implement notification scheduling for these events in the main table view controller.
 This should use the speed and location properties of your location model, and with the current location, calculate how long it would take you to get a location and subtract that from the date of that event, and use that time interval to schedule the notification.
 This concludes what tyyou have to do for iOS
+11. In addition to the directions in Step 10, make sure that set up notification actions and categories that correspond to each notification.
+In this app, we used a Remind categroy so that each notification has the option of reminding the user in 30 seconds again.
+For more information, see the viewDidLoad(), scheduleNotificaiton(),  and the userNotifiationDelegate() functions in the LocationsViewController.Swift file
-11. In the watchOS group, go to the storyboard and and at the minimum add a label, a button, and a timer to this view controller.
+12. In the watchOS group, go to the storyboard and and at the minimum add a label, a button, and a timer to this view controller.
-12. In the extension for the watchOS, connect the subviews added in step 11 to the InterfaceController.
+13. In the extension for the watchOS, connect the subviews added in step 11 to the InterfaceController.
 Now, set up a WCSession to send a message to the iOS app, which as a reply gets a relevant location/event from the iOS databse.
 This location/event can be the most urgent one, or a random one, depending on how you implement the reply handler on the iOS portion